FauconFan/makefileC/README.md

 These are the following features the makefile have:

- - Features:
+- Support basic rules:
+  - `make` or `make all`: build the binary
+  - `make clean`: remove all binaries and generated files except the binary
+  - `make fclean`: remove all binaries and generated files
+  - `make re`: shortcut for make fclean && make all
+- Debug mode `make debug` and `make redebug`
+- Verbose mode with VERBOSE=1 `make VERBOSE=1 [target]` (prints out meaningful commands)
-   - Recompile if necessary (C source files as well as header files)
+- Compile or recompile only if necessary (C source files as well as header files)
-   - No link if no file needs to be recompiled
+- If no file needs to be recompiled, nothing is done (no relink)
-   - Support basic rules: all clean fclean re
-   - Progress status during recompiling
+- Progress status during (re)compiling
 - Multithread support (native makefile feature)
-   - Out-of-source builds
+- Out-of-source builds (the source and header directory is not altered in any way)
+- Configuration through a config file `config.mk`
+  - Specify names of final binaries (release and debug)
-   - Change compiler and flags (default is clang with warning flags on C17)
+  - Change compiler and flags (warnings, optimization, debug, standard, etc...)
-   - Verbose mode with VERBOSE=1 `make VERBOSE=1`
+  - Specify source, build, and include directories names
+  - Lists all source files
 - Error handling
   - The config.mk file is missing
   - Unauthorized variables are defined
   - Specified files are missing
   - Presence of unspecified files
-   - Debug mode `make debug` and `make redebug`

 Things that I don't want:
 - Automatic tracking of source files
 - Automatic tracking of header files

 Things that would be great it had but I don't need it at the moment:
 - Hierarchical projects and deployment
   - Self init
   - Self update (Autocheck new version from repository)
   - makefile subprojects
   - Support for libraries (static or dynamic)
   - Install rule
 - Test and CI
   - Unit test
   - Black box tests (inputs / outputs behavior)
   - Test coverage (from black box)
   - Check memory leaks (from black box)
   - Code quality controls

 To do later:
 - check if variables are being redefined inside the config file and crash
 - check if NAME of NAME_DEBUG has a keyword value and crash